Mesabrook-Development-Team/MesaSuite/README.md

 # MesaSuite

 ## Server-side Information
 Most of MesaSuite's data is kept in a central Microsoft SQL database, with the exception of a couple databases that other applications use such as the email server and the main website web server.
 Data is accessed using a scratch-made ORM called Object Based Framework.
-Each API uses the ORM with it's own representation of the database objects it uses.
+Each API uses the ORM with a commonly shared representations of database objects.
 APIs are accessed by applications on the internet that need to work with the data.
 This workflow represents most of the APIs used in the system.
-APIs that do additional, special types of data access are covered in their respectives sections below.
+APIs that do additional, special types of data access are covered in their respective sections below.

 Not all database resources are available for anonymous access.
 In fact, most are not setup this way.
 To provide a security layer when accessing data, users authenticate through the OAuth server.
 The OAuth server forwards the credentials to be checked against an Active Directory server using the LDAP protocol.
 If the credentials are correct, the OAuth server will check for the user record in the database, or creates one if it does not exist.
 Further, it will load all permissions for the user.
 Once this occurs successfully, the OAuth server notifies all APIs that need this information.
 If a user logs out successfully or otherwise has their access token revoked, the OAuth server also notifies all APIs that need this information.
 The OAuth server also can send grant/revoke notifications when the user's permissions have been updated, or if the user is deleted.